learn-co-curriculum/reading-ios-variables-and-data-types/README.md

 // avoid shorthand variable names with comment explanations

 NSInteger w = 12; // 12 weeks in the course
-NSInteger d = w * 5; // days in the course is week times 5
+NSInteger d = w * 5; // days in the course is weeks times 5
 ```

 You can rely on Xcode's autocomplete tool to fill in the bulk of variable names once you've declared them, so don't be afraid of being somewhat verbose: